Analysis: Daniel Vogelbach’s increasing struggles may force Mariners into roster move soon

 Multiple opposing MLB scouts have long felt that Vogelbach will eventually need to trim down and find greater swing and core flexibility as pitchers have been able to beat him with fastballs under his hands.

 His showing Sunday was indicative of how the Mariners have reached this tipping point.
 Vogelbach went 0 for 4 with two strikeouts.
 With the Mariners holding a 2-0 lead in the seventh inning and desperate for insurance runs for their beleaguered bullpen, Vogelbach came to the plate with runners on second and third and no outs.
 He swung at a first-pitch slider from a tiring German Marquez, the Rockies starter, and hit a weak ground ball to first base that didn’t allow a run to score.
-Standing near the top step of the dugout, M’s manager Scott Servais dropped his head and gave it shake in disgust.
+Standing near the top step of the dugout, M’s manager Scott Servais dropped his head and gave it a shake in disgust.

 In the eighth inning, Vogelbach came to the plate with Rockies reliever Tyler Kinley in disarray, having hit Dylan Moore and walked Kyle Lewis and Kyle Seager to load the bases with one out.
 Kinley had thrown 17 pitches and only four strikes at that point.
 Vogelbach had another chance to provide some additional insurance that was needed.